Full List of 2017-2018 Officially Renewed Shows For CBS, NBC, ABC, FX, Fox, Hulu, Netflix, And More

 - This Is Us

-This Is Us brought about a lot of discussion and it became incredibly popular in a very short amount of time.
-As reported by the Hollywood Reporter back in January, it was renewed for seasons two and three on NBC.
+This Is Us brought about a lot of discussion, and it became incredibly popular in a very short amount of time.
+As reported by the Hollywood Reporter back in January, it was renewed for Seasons 2 and 3 on NBC.

 FX